Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 Create a branch for local development:

-$ git checkout -b name-of-your-bugfix-or-feature
+$ git checkout -b name-of-your-feature

 Now you can make your changes locally.